Ahacad/oldahacad.github.io/posts/thoughts/pomodoro-has-changed-my-life.md

 published: false
 ---

 Pomodoro has literally changed my life.
 No overrating, it is one of my primary working models and is simply fascinating.
-I would like to share some thoughts on using pomodoro in this post, both the hows and whys.
+I would like to share some thoughts on using pomodoro in this post, both the hows and the whys.

 The hows of using pomodoro is actually very easy.
+Take 25 minutes, focus on your work, set a clock or something to remind yourself, then 5 minutes rest, cycling.
+Saying this s

 the philosophy behind pomodoro: